 Japan joins Moon race with successful rocket launch

-Japan on Thursday successfully launched a rocket with a lunar lander at its fourth attempt this year.
+Japan on Thursday successfully launched a rocket with a lunar lander at its fourth try this year, after previous attempts were foiled by bad weather.

+The lander, dubbed the "moon sniper", is expected to attempt a Moon landing in February if all goes well.

+Japan has twice failed to reach the lunar surface in the past year, amid setbacks for its space programme.

 It is bidding to become only the fifth country to land on the Moon, after the US, Russia, China and India.